zlc1004/kobosh.com/dict.md

 > "This kobosher is not going to make it." \
 > "Don't be such a kobosher, you can do better, kobosh!"

-## koboshier
+## koboshian

-### koboshier:noun
+### koboshian:noun

 > Someone that is a member of the Kobosh Joei Truth.

 example:

-> "This koboshier is really dedicated to the cause." \
+> "This koboshian is really dedicated to the cause." \
-> "Koboshier are known for their commitment and skill."
+> "Koboshians are known for their commitment and skill."

 ## joei